iclr-blogposts/2024/_posts/2024-05-07-understanding-icl.md

 <details>
   <summary><b>Analytical derivation of the best GD learning rate</b></summary>

-  From the proposition, we know that finding the optimal GD learning rate for a given linear transformer is equivalent to finding the optimal GD learning rate for the least-squares regression problem.
+ We are interested in finding the optimal learning rate for the GD-transformer, which by constrution (see main Proposition),  is equivalent to finding the optimal GD learning rate for the least-squares regression problem.
 Consequently, the analysis can be constructed from the least-squares regression problem \eqref{eq:linear-regression-loss}.

   <br><br>